A General Existence Theorem for Embedded Minimal Surfaces with Free Boundary: An example

-A natural attempt to generalize the above method to the free boundary problem is to sweep out the compact manifold $M$ by surfaces with boundary lying on $\partial M$, and we use isotopies which preserve $M$ (but not necessarily equal to identity on $\partial M$) to deform our sweepouts.
+A natural attempt to generalize the above method to the free boundary problem is to sweep out the compact manifold $M$ by surfaces with boundary lying on $\partial M$, and we use isotopies which preserve $M$, but not necessarily pointwise fixing points on $\partial M$, to deform our sweepouts.
 Then, we carry out the same minimax construction as before and hope that a min-max sequence would converge to an embedded minimal surface with free boundary on $\partial M$.
 In fact, the limit would be stationary with respect to isotopies preserving $M$.
-Unfortunately, this is not sufficient to conclude that it is a smooth free boundary solution.
+Unfortunately, this is insufficient to conclude that the limit is a smooth free boundary solution.
 The main difficulty is that it may not be properly embedded if we do not have any convexity assumptions on the boundary $\partial M$.
-Unlike in many constructions of minimal surfaces, we do not have barriers to prevent the interior of our minimal surface from touching the boundary.
-Let us illustrate this point by the following example.
+Unlike many constructions of minimal surfaces, we do not have barriers to prevent the interior of our minimal surface from touching the boundary.
+Let us further illustrate this point by the following example.

 Let $B_r(a) \subset \mathbb{R}^3$ be the closed Euclidean 3-ball of radius $r$ centered at $a$.
 Suppose $M=B_1(0,0,0) \setminus B_{\frac{1}{4}}(0,0,\frac{1}{4})$.
 Consider the equatorial disk $\Sigma=M \cap \{x_3=0\}$, it is minimal and has free boundary on the outer boundary.
-However, this is not a legitimate free boundary solution because it is not \emph{properly embedded}.
+However, this is not a legitimate free boundary solution because it is not properly embedded.
 The origin, which lies in the interior of the equatorial disk, is a point on the inner boundary of $M$.
 This happens since the inner boundary is not mean convex with respect to the inner unit normal (with respect to $M$).
 Nevertheless, the equatorial disk is a critical point of the area functional with respect to all variations preserving $M$.
-Not only is it stationary, but it is also $\epsilon$-almost minimizing (see Definition 3.2 in \cite{Colding-DeLellis03}) on any sufficiently small ball for all $\epsilon >0$ with respect to these variations.
-This example shows that a \emph{smooth} minimal surface which is stationary and almost minimizing with respect to the isotopies preserving $M$ may fail to be properly embedded, hence needs not be a free boundary solution (Figure 1).
+Not only is it stationary, but it is also \emph{$\epsilon$-almost minimizing} (see Definition 3.2 in \cite{Colding-DeLellis03}) on any sufficiently small ball for all $\epsilon >0$ with respect to these variations.
+This example shows that a smooth minimal surface which is stationary and almost minimizing with respect to the isotopies preserving $M$ may fail to be properly embedded, hence needs not be a free boundary solution (Figure 1).
 In the next section, we will discuss how to get around this problem.